-Her mother still washes and curls Shirley's hair, giving it careful atten-tion.
+Her mother still washes and curls Shirley's hair, giving it careful attention.
 Together the two select her clothes, Shirley's taste running to simple unadorned frocks.

-\mathbf{A}^{T} school she wears uniforms of white in warm weather and blue in winter.
+A T school she wears uniforms of white in warm weather and blue in winter.
 With standard white or blue sweaters Shirley looks like any other little school girl, until one catches the breath-taking beauty of her face.

 Like every other young American, Shirley is a firm believer in sending in answers to radio contests.
-Standing by a large Ivory Flakes sign on a radio stage of CBS Studios, Shirley a radio stage of CBS studios, Shirley looked at it wistfully.
-"I sent in a slogan in their contest," she sighed, "but I didn't win any-thing.
+Standing by a large Ivory Flakes sign on a radio stage of CBS Studios, Shirley looked at it wistfully.

+"I sent in a slogan in their contest," she sighed, "but I didn't win anything.
 My slogan was 'Ivory Soap is best on land or sea.
 It floats.'
-I though it was pretty good."
+I thought it was pretty good."

 Today the company that didn't give Shirley's slogan a tumble are her sponsors, paying her a fancy sum to advertise their product.

 Her favorite sport is teasing, but only if she likes you.
 Lucky the per-

+Overheard

-HIGHWAYS TO HEALTH, CBS:
+HIGHWAYS TO HEALTH, CBS: \$

-X Marks the Spot: Controry to populor opinion, during the eorly stoges of oppendicitis, thot is during the first three or four hours, poin may be all over the obdomen, not only in the lower right side.
-If poin losts two or three hours in any port of the abdomen, be seen ond exomined by your physician.
+X Marks the Spot: Contrary to popular opinion, during the early stages of appendicitis, that is during the first three or four hours, pain may be all over the abdomen, not only in the lower right side.
+If pain lasts two or three hours in any part of the abdomen, be seen and examined by your physician.
 The earlier the better.
-Abstoin from the use of all cothortics until your physicion hos exomined you.
-If ony method is used for cleaning out the in-testinal tract, thot should be o simple soopsuds enema. son that brings a twinkle to her eye son that brings a twinkle to her eye and a teasing quip to her lips.
+Abstain from the use of all cathartics until your physician has examined you.
+If any method is used for cleaning out the intestinal tract, that should be a simple soapsuds enema.

+son that brings a twinkle to her eye and a teasing quip to her lips.

 Her brother George, a member of the Marine Air Corps, who was in Honolulu during the December 7th raid, is her idol.
 At the end of her last Elgin broadcast she whispered into the mike, "Hello, George."
-A thrilled soldier wired his love back to the little sister who had greeted to the little sister who had greeted him across the miles.
+A thrilled soldier wired his love back to the little sister who had greeted him across the miles.
 George's fiancée, a junior at the University of Arizona, and Shirley are fast friends.
 When the co-ed was made Desert Queen, George wired, "Now I have three queens, you and mother and my girl."
 Shirley was thrilled.
-Shirley was thrilled.

 Her older brother, Jack, is married and employed as a radio announcer at Santa Barbara, California.

 A healthy, happy, unspoiled, young lady who thinks for herself, who radiates a beauty and happiness that nothing can dishearten is Shirley Temple today.
 A promise of the brave and lovely womanhood to come.

-When she stands before the radio When she stands before the radio each Wednesday, remember this.
+When she stands before the radio each Wednesday, remember this.
 And be cheered by this very American young lady who comes so welcomed into your homes.

-I Found My Love Continued from page 32 ultimatum.
+I Found My Love

+ultimatum.
 He was the kind of man who laid down ultimatums.
 And when you took him up on one, as I had done after the Wednesday broadcast, there was no turning back.
 I didn't need to have that all explained to me again, in the cold, final voice of Brinsley Mackall.
 I hung up the phone.

 "Angus, my lad!"
 I must be getting hysterical.
 There was cheer in that voice!
 "Look, can you buy a steak?
 Could you do the shopping for Brother Bob's supper?"
-Bob's supper?"

 "Could I!"
 That was no question.
 And I had to look away from the light in those gray eyes.